upslp-teoriacomputacional/170302/170302_Palindromo/README.md

+Title: 170302-palindromo.fs
+Programming Language: F#
-Title: 170302-conjuntos.fs Programming Language: F\# Authors: Edna Paola Castillo Jara 170302 Subject: Theory of Computation Professor: Juan Carlos Gónzalez Ibarra Universidad Politecnica de San Luis Potosi
+Authors: Edna Paola
+Castillo Jara 170302
+Subject: Theory of Computation
+Professor: Juan Carlos Gónzalez Ibarra
+Universidad Politecnica de San Luis Potosi

 To begin with: Be sure to install Visual Studio, in order to be able to install it in your PC, you must be a Windows OS user, since Visual